-This article shows you how to build a powerful inverter circuit that can turn a 12V battery like a car battery into household electricity 220V.
+This article shows how to build a powerful inverter circuit that can turn a 12V battery like a car battery into household electricity 220V.

 What is a 220V Inverter Circuit using 2N3055 Transistors: